+Computer rebooted and it still wouldn’t load.
 So I turned it off and went on with the show.

-I apologized once for the technical difficulties but I didn’t come back to it.
+I apologized once for the technical difficulties, but I didn’t come back to it.
 Didn’t dwell on it.
 The show must go on.

 I thought about it after – I know that teachers could empathize.
 I’ve seen countless teachers get stuck trying to get their presentations working correctly.
 The kids?
 They didn’t care.